 Issues with BOM version control are a common problem among most manufacturers.
 There’s a reason the phrase ‘one version of the truth’ is the Holy Grail among purveyors of high mix, high turn NPIs.

-Nutanix SVP of Operations David Sangster used Arena’s multi-tenant SaaS, patented cloud-based PLM solution to corral change management processes.
+Nutanix's COO, David Sangster, used Arena’s multi-tenant SaaS, patented cloud-based PLM solution to corral change management processes.